steenk/tripledollar/README.md

     var h1 = $$$('h1.large.blueish#h0001');
 ```

-This first parameter in the $$$ function is the "identity" parameter, and it will always appear as the first paramenter.
-It starts with the tag name of the element, and immediately followed by class names and id.
-The class names are preceeded with a '.' and the id is preceeded with a '#'.
-The rest of the parameters in the $$$ function have no special order, so they can appear randomly.
+This first parameter in the \$ function is the "identity" parameter and will always appear as the first parameter.
+It starts with the element's tag name and is immediately followed by class names and id.
+The class names are preceded with a '.' and the id is preceded with a '#'.
+The rest of the parameters in the $$$ function have no special order so they can appear randomly.

 ### Attributes

 Adding attributes to the DOM is done by an object parameter with property names and values that will end up as attributes in the DOM element.
-Easiest is to add this object as a literal in the function call.
+The easiest is to add this object as a literal in the function call.

 ```javascript
     var a = $$$('a', {href: 'http://www.google.com', target: '_blank'}, 'Google');